MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/iddcx1.6-updates.md

 - Remote IDD
 ---

-# Updates for IddCx versions 1.5 and 1.6 and later
+# Updates for IddCx versions 1.5, 1.6 and later

 The following updates in IddCx versions 1.5 and 1.6 apply to both console and remote indirect display drivers (IDDs).